-A “Beneficiary” is any person who gains an advantage and/or profits from something.
-In the context of immigration, a beneficiary refers to someone eligible to receive immigration benefits.
+A Beneficiary in the context of immigration refers to someone eligible to receive immigration benefits.
 In an immigration petition, a beneficiary is an alien who has had a visa petition filed on his or her behalf.

 The principal beneficiary is the alien on whose behalf a visa petition is filed.
 A derivative beneficiary is an alien who cannot be directly petitioned for, but who can follow-to-join or accompany the principal beneficiary based on a spousal or parent-child relationship.
 For example, when a petitioner is petitioning for his fiancee and fiance’s child.
 The fiance would be the principal beneficiary and the child is the derivative beneficiary.